n-kmron/mylinux/mylinux.md

 You can now reboot and you should have your new kernel to use !

 If the config when you launch your new boot is not right : actually no hostname, wrong keyboard, it's probably due to your `etc/rc` script, verify rights and execute it !

+To boot your kernel on a USB key, follow the instructions on `bootable_key.md`